 Program Leadership

-The Internal Medicine Residency Program and the General Psychiatry Residency Program were excited to come together to create this combined program because we both believe that the interface between our specialties is extensive and that there are patients whose complex intertwining of mental and physical illness demand a physician who is expert in both.
+We created this combined program because we both believe that the interface between our specialties is extensive and that there are patients whose complex intertwining of mental and physical illness demands a physician who is expert in both.
 We also believe that there are great opportunities to advance integrated health care that will have profound public health implications, and that physicians who are board certified in both medicine and psychiatry are uniquely positioned to lead these changes.

 Drs.
-Adam Brenner and Salahuddin Kazi, Program Directors of the Combined Medicine/Psychiatry Residency Program
+Adam Brenner and Salahuddin (Dino) Kazi, Program Directors of the Combined Medicine/Psychiatry Residency Program

-This combined program brings together the immense reputation and strengths of the Internal Medicine and General Psychiatry Residency Training Programs.
+This combined program brings together the immense reputation and strengths of our two rograms.
 With experiences based in three distinct health care systems, our residents develop proficiency in unique health care settings.
-These include a safety net hospital, a university hospital and a veterans’ affairs hospital.
-Residents have primary responsibility for their patients with close guidance from a world class faculty.
+These include:

 We look forward to reviewing your application to our combined internal medicine/psychiatry residency training program!